mondeja/leptos-fluent/book/src/faqs.md

 ### Different [configuration conditional checks]

-`leptos_fluent!` macro does not allows to set multiple [configuration conditional checks] for the same parameter, but the next approach can be used instead:
+`leptos_fluent!` macro does not allows to set the same macro parameter multiple times with different [configuration conditional checks], but the next approach can be used instead:

 ```rust
 #[cfg(feature = "ssr")]